Vygotsky’s Sociocultural Theory

 Licenses and Attribution

-Vygotsky's Sociocultural Theory Copyright © by Autumn Salsberry is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License, except where otherwise noted.
+In honor of the license requirements from the sources used throughout, Vygotsky’s Sociocultural Theory by Autumn Salsberry is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.